 Greenpeace crashes coal meeting using phony front

-NEW YORK (Reuters) - Greenpeace posed as a pro-coal organization to become a sponsor of the 2008 McCloskey Coal USA conference, which was surprised but allowed them to deliver a brief anti-coal message, officials said Friday.
+NEW YORK (Reuters) - The environmental group Greenpeace posed as a pro-coal organization to become a sponsor of the 2008 McCloskey Coal USA conference and deliver an anti-coal message at the gathering, officials said on Friday.

-When The McCloskey Group figured out who the Institute for Energy Solutions really were, they decided to let Greenpeace have their booth under the phone name and make brief remarks, organizers said.
+When The McCloskey Group figured out that the Institute for Energy Solutions was really Greenpeace, they decided to let the group retain its booth under the phony name and make brief remarks, organizers said.

 The conference managers did take the precaution of adding security because of Greenpeace's reputation for confrontational, disruptive tactics, they said.
 The muscle was used once, to eject one Greenpeace member.

-Greenpeace spokesman Carroll Muffett was allowed to speak against coal as a polluting fuel for a few minutes, and the team manned a booth offering information and anti-coal paraphernalia.
+Greenpeace spokesman Carroll Muffett was allowed to speak twice.
+He blasted coal as a polluting fuel and accused coal executives of failing to protect the public.
+The team manned a booth offering information and anti-coal paraphernalia.

-"It's a lot of value for the money," said Muffett of the $8,500 co-sponsorship fee that made the Greenpeace front group publishers of the conference brochure.
+"It's a lot of value for the money," said Muffett of the $8,500 co-sponsorship fee that allowed the Greenpeace front group be an official sponsor.

-In the brochure, an ad for the fake Institute seems pro-coal, but if readers go to the www.tomorrowsenergytoday.org website, they are redirected to www.coal-is-dirty.com.
+In the conference brochure, an ad for the fake Institute seems pro-coal, but readers that go to the www.tomorrowsenergytoday.org Web site are redirected to www.coal-is-dirty.com.

 The Greenpeace team handed out business cards that read: "The Institute for Energy Solutions is a joke.
 So is clean coal."
 The cards were signed Greenpeace.

-Muffett said the environmental action group merely copied a tactic used by several industries, creating a benign-sounding but phone front to promote their position.
+Muffett said the environmental action group merely copied a tactic used by several industries, creating a benign-sounding but phony front to promote their position.